NREL/openstudio-model-articulation-gem/lib/measures/create_bar_from_doe_building_type_ratios/README.md

 ## DOE Template and Building Type Mapping

-The Templates prefixed with "Comstock have been slightly modified over the template of the same name without the prefix to be more representation of general use inputs."
+The Templates prefixed with "Comstock"" have been slightly modified over the template of the same name without the prefix to be more representation of general use inputs."

 #### Templates: